allhandsactive/site/about.md

 ![image-left](/assets/images/partsbins-landscape.jpg){: .align-left; style="max-width: 33%; float: left; margin-top: .9em; margin-right: 1em; border-radius: .25em"}

-**AHA! is a space to create.** We help with a wide assortment of processes like souldering, sewing, laser cutting, software development, 3d printing, CNC routing, app development, carpentry, machining, Arduino and embedded systems programming.
+**AHA! is a space to create.** We help with a wide assortment of processes like soldering, sewing, laser cutting, software development, 3d printing, CNC routing, app development, carpentry, machining, Arduino and embedded systems programming.
 Our goal is to make technology and fabrication as fun and empowering as playing with Legos.
 We put diverse skills and equipment under one